flaredata/flaredata.github.io/_posts/2017-05-11-tensorflare.md

 	GROUP BY cluster
 	ORDER BY cluster

-The classifier method mentioned above is a UDF to Spark -- a blackbox which the optimizer is unable to reason about.
-In our situation, this classifier is our ML model.
+The classifier method mentioned above is a UDF to Spark -- a black box which the optimizer is unable to reason about.
+However, due to the compiled nature of Flare's computations, we are able to make optimizations even across UDFs!
+For clarity, in our situation, this classifier is the call to TensorFlow to perform the relevant ML operations..

 This query allows us to build an accuracy matrix, in which 100% accuracy is represented by every index in the matrix other than the diagonal running from [0, 0] to [N - 1, N - 1] is 0.
-In our tests, we work on a very small sample size (200 data points) simply for fast testing.
+In our tests, we'll work with very small datasets (2000 data points at the largest).
 As such, we are actually able to obtain 100% accuracy, though this is not expected in larger results.

-First, we'll run this in PySpark to get a baseline:
+First, we'll perform a run with only 200 data points:

 	>>> df = spark.sql(crimeQuery)
 	>>> time(df.show)